 The assessments are an accumulation of work from the JFSC, the Government of Jersey, the States of Jersey Police, the Law Officers’ Department and numerous professionals across the finance industry.

-The assessment documents the potential risks, threats and vulnerabilities that Jersey faces as an international finance centre.
+The assessments document the potential risks, threats and vulnerabilities that Jersey faces as an international finance centre.
 It is a critical exercise for any jurisdiction to undertake so that we understand where the risks lie and can take action to mitigate those risks accordingly.
-The report does not cover terrorist financing, which will be a separate exercise in 2021.

-The assessment has documented what we already recognise to be potential risks, threats and vulnerabilities, and we are already focusing our resources in these areas.
+The assessments document what we already recognise to be potential risks, threats and vulnerabilities, and we are already focusing our resources in these areas.
 We have already achieved a lot over the past few years to enhance our capabilities for fighting financial crime and come from a position of strength with well-established regulation in place to reduce the risk of money laundering and terrorist financing.